 He received a Fulbright Scholar Award in Performing Arts to spend a nine-month period, starting September 2013, in New York developing compositional and improvisational skills.
 He was selected as Dun Laoghaire-Rathdown’s inaugural Musician-in-Residence from October 2015 – January 2016 and is currently a PhD candidate at Ulster University.

-Matthew uses Jesse Simpson Cymbals with thanks to the Irish Arts Council, Music Network and the Department of Arts, Heritage and the Gaeltacht.
+Matthew proudly uses Jesse Simpson Cymbals with thanks to the Irish Arts Council, Music Network and the Department of Arts, Heritage and the Gaeltacht.

-"one of the most dynamic forces in Irish jazz, on and off the stage" - the Irish Times
+"one of the most dynamic forces in Irish jazz, on and off the stage" - The Irish Times

 "a European jazz artist of growing charisma" - The Guardian